ktwrd/kate.pet/blog_posts/adastral-pt1.md

 ## How it works

-This patching library/method/system, called Northam (because of Adastral's naming scheme[^note5]), is about 12x-17x faster than Steam when I benchmarked it recently with the new Factorio update.
+This patching library/method/system, called Northam (because of Adastral's naming scheme[^adastral-naming-scheme]), is about 12x-17x faster than Steam when I benchmarked it recently with the new Factorio update.
 (From build `15397692`[^factorio-patch1] to `16181832`[^factorio-patch2])

 Steam took 3min 35s for the "Updating", "Patching", and "Installing" stages (as reported by the status text below the "Manage Downloads" button).
 Northam took 2.59s to verify the game files, and 9.86s to apply said patch.
 The download size for Northam was ~1.3gb (which included deltas, new files, and files to delete), and Steam's reported download size was ~1.1gb (with a ~200mb `.delta` file).

-Northam uses a modified version of the rdiff algorithm that is used in rsync and depends heavily on C#'s `Parallel.ForEach` method to ensure that multithreaded systems can benefit greatly[^note6] by using Northam instead of a different patching library.
+Northam uses a modified version of the rdiff algorithm that is used in rsync and depends heavily on C#'s `Parallel.ForEach` method to ensure that multithreaded systems can benefit greatly[^parallel-foreach] by using Northam instead of a different patching library.
 The chunk size that is being used for diffing files is 256kb and the patch/signature files are binary formatted to ensure that it can be read as fast as possible (which takes ~800ms for a 164mb file).

 Not everything will be revealed on how Northam works under the hood since it's currently faster than anything we're currently using (and Steam)